ccao-data/model-res-avm/README.md

     and
     [condominiums](https://gitlab.com/ccao-data-science---modeling/models/ccao_condo_avm).
-    Previously, these models were combined in the same scripts, leading to a lot of complication and unnecessary overhead.
+    Previously, these models were combined in the same scripts, leading to a lot of complications and unnecessary overhead.
 Separating them makes it much easier to understand and diagnose each model.
   - Switched to using LightGBM as our primary valuation model.
 LightGBM is essentially the most bleeding-edge machine learning framework